awong234/CT_sim/readme.md

 **SELECT CANCEL.**

-* If you select "Keep Separate", it will duplicate all of the files you have already uploaded.
+* If you select "Keep Separate", it will duplicate all of the files you have already uploaded. **We definitely don't want this.**
-* If you select "Update Existing", it will re-upload all of the files you have already uploaded, which will become tedious with greater amounts of files.
+* If you select "Update Existing", it will re-upload all of the files you have already uploaded, which will become tedious with greater amounts of files, but not harmful.

 Be sure to upload your outputs frequently so that we have them all in case of system failure.